Variance of the volume of random real algebraic submanifolds II: Proof of Theorem

 \subsubsection{Local expression of the kernel}

-Let $x \in \R\P^n$, we now want to compute the expression of $E'_d$ in some good coordinates around~$x$.
-We could use the real normal trivialization around $x$, but the computations would be a bit cumbersome.
-Instead, we use a slightly different trivialization that shares a lot of good properties with the real normal trivialization.
+Let $x \in \R\P^n$, we want to compute the expression of $E'_d$ in some good coordinates around~$x$.
+We could use the real normal trivialization, but the computations would be cumbersome.
+Instead, we use a slightly different trivialization.
+Since $E'_d$ is equivariant under the action $O_{n+1}(\R)$, we can assume that $x=[1:0:\dots:0]$.